gurcuff91/mongotoy/docs/docs/objects.md

     persons = session.objects(Person).sort(-Person.dob)
 ````

+/// note
+The `sort()` method in the `Objects` class accepts all sorting forms described in [sorting expressions](#sorting-expressions)
+///

 ### Limiting documents

-With the `skip` and `limit` functions in the `Objects` class, you can precisely control the pagination of query results.
+With the `skip()` and `limit()` functions in the `Objects` class, you can precisely control the pagination of query results.
-By using `skip`, you can specify the number of documents to skip in the result set, allowing you to bypass a certain
+By using `skip()`, you can specify the number of documents to skip in the result set, allowing you to bypass a certain
 number of documents before retrieving results.
-Conversely, the `limit` function lets you define the maximum number of
+Conversely, the `limit()` function lets you define the maximum number of
 documents to return in the result set, ensuring that only a specified number of documents are included in the output.
 These functions provide you with flexibility in navigating through large datasets and retrieving only the necessary
 information, contributing to efficient data retrieval and processing.